Asset Pricing in Pre-trained Transformer: Models

 \subsubsection{Positional encoding}

-Like textual data, time series data has sequences, but unlike the recurrent NN (RNN) models, the parallel structure improves computational efficiency, but the self-attention mechanism cannot identify the sequence unless an added function provides a guide.
-A talented positional encoding design was proposed in Transformer’s seminal paper \citep{Vaswani2017AttentionNeed} named Sinusoidal Positional Encoding (SPE).
+Like textual data, time series data has sequences, but unlike the recurrent neural network (RNN) models, the parallel structure improves computational efficiency, but the self-attention mechanism cannot identify the sequence unless an added function provides a guide.
+Also, the MLP autoencoder structure (feedforward neural network) inside the Transformer model has no mechanism designed for temporal sequence capturing.
+A talented positional encoding design was proposed in Transformer’s seminal paper \citep{Vaswani2017AttentionNeed}, named Sinusoidal Positional Encoding (SPE).
 It can be mathematically presented as:

 Where $PE$ is the positional encoding, $pos$ is the position, $i$ is the index of the dimension (features), $d_{model}$ is the dimension of the input.
 These functions imply that features with odd sequential numbers are encoded with the sine function, and the ones with even sequential numbers are encoded as cosine functions.
 Figure~\ref{fig:pos_ch3} exhibits an example of how positional encoding marks the positions and notes periodic information for individual features.
 The sine and cosine functions originally have directionality for indicating the time steps, while the difference between the sine and cosine functions indicates the difference between two features at the identical time step.